pfroud/JMCCUL/implementation-status-of-UL-functions.md

 This is a liSt of all Universal Library functions from https://www.mccdaq.com/pdfs/manuals/Mcculw_WebHelp/ULStart.htm

+Universal Library Function Reference > UL for Windows.

 To get there, look in the left sidebar and expand Universal Library Function Reference > UL for Windows.

-The Status column means whether the JNA wrapper has been written.
+The Status column means whether the JNA wrapper has been written in JMCCUL.

 TODO for rows which have been written, say what the Java method is.

 ## Analog I/O functions